arvigeus/AZ-204/Questions/API Management.md

 - [ ] check-header
 - [ ] set-body

-Answer: By using a authentication-managed-identity identity, you can authenticate to services that support Azure AD authentication without credentials in your code.
+Answer: By using a authentication-managed-identity identity, you can authenticate to services that support Entra ID authentication without credentials in your code.
 In this scenario, it allows the APIM instance to authenticate to the backend service securely.

 ---